Skip to Content

 (c) Mr Foggs

 A high tea London experience with a unique twist.
-The aptly named G&Tea is one of the best takes on the traditional afternoon tea… if you like a good gin and cocktail.
+The aptly named Tipples & Treats is one of the best takes on the traditional afternoon tea… if you like a good gin and cocktail.

 Every weekend, Mr Fogg’s Gin Parlour turns into a striking and eccentric high tea setting, pursuing inspiration from Sherlock Holmes to Alice in Wonderland.
-There’s an impressive list of champagne and gin cocktails, infused with specially selected teas.
-Concoctions like Bombay Sapphire gin, hibiscus tea, raspberry and speculoos syrup are what’s on offer.
+There’s an impressive list of champagne and gin cocktails which may be enjoyed with a delicious slice of cake.

 Prêt-à-Portea at The Berkeley